top of page

 Workers’ Compensation Audit Worksheets

 This is like a tool that the auditor uses to gather all the information that has been collected from the employer during the audit process.
-Important information like payroll, classification codes, and independent contractors are included here.
+Information like payroll, classification codes, and independent contractors are included here.
 It is a blueprint of the data that the auditor has gathered.

 Depending on the insurance company, these worksheets may vary in their layout but most of them can be generalized as a spreadsheet that contains: